-lawrence@lemmy.world to RetroGaming@lemmy.worldEnglish · 5 months agoAnnouncementlemmy.worldexternal-linkmessage-square3fedilinkarrow-up190arrow-down17
+lawrence@lemmy.world to RetroGaming@lemmy.worldEnglish · 2 years agoAnnouncementlemmy.worldexternal-linkmessage-square3linkfedilinkarrow-up190arrow-down17

-arrow-up183arrow-down1external-linkAnnouncementlemmy.worldlawrence@lemmy.world to RetroGaming@lemmy.worldEnglish · 5 months agomessage-square3fedilink
+arrow-up183arrow-down1external-linkAnnouncementlemmy.worldlawrence@lemmy.world to RetroGaming@lemmy.worldEnglish · 2 years agomessage-square3linkfedilink

-minus-squareRhynoplaz@lemmy.worldlinkfedilinkEnglisharrow-up2·5 months agoDepends on how you define greatest.
+minus-squareRhynoplaz@lemmy.worldlinkfedilinkEnglisharrow-up2·2 years agoDepends on how you define greatest.
 There were more powerful consoles, but there weren’t a lot of TurboGrafx (is that the right era?) customers, and there weren’t a lot of games coming out for it.
 The SNES had a constant stream of the best (and many of the worst) games in every genre

 Depends on how you define greatest.